TRaSH-Guides/Guides/includes/sqp/uhd-radarr-misc.md

     - `x264` has a score of `-10000` because we only want the HDR/DV versions of the `WEBDL-1080p`
     - if you're only running 1 Radarr, You might want to remove the `x264`CF so you will also get the HD release if there is no UHD version.

-    ??? tip "Proper and Repacks - [CLICK TO EXPAND]"
+    ??? tip "Proper and Repacks - [Click to show/hide]"

         I also suggest to change the Propers and Repacks settings in Radarr